Mahmoud al-Werfalli: International Criminal Court charge

 Mahmoud al-Werfalli was indicted on 15 August 2017 with the war crime of murder with regard to the situation in Libya.
 The arrest warrant against him alleges that he "appears to be directly responsible for the killing of, in total, 33 persons in Benghazi or surrounding areas, between on or before 3 June 2016 and on or around 17 July 2017, either by personally killing them or by ordering their execution."
 The arrest warrant notes that in seven incidents, which were videoed and posted on al-Saiqa's social media accounts, al-Werfalli either appeared to order the execution, or conducted the execution himself, of prisoners.
 The Court notes in the arrest warrant that "the executions were exceptionally cruel, dehumanising and degrading."
 Two days after the Court issued the warrant of arrest, the Libyan National Army (LNA) announced that it had arrested al-Werfalli and that he was under investigation.

 On 24 January 2018, he was accused of executing 10 prisoners in Benghazi.
 Automatically after that, an Interpol red notice against him, on behalf of International Criminal Court, was issued.

 Sanctions

 In December 2019, the US Treasury Department included Al-Werfalli on its sanctions list, accusing him of committing serious human rights violations.

 In its statement, the US Treasury said that Al-Werfalli was filmed on January 24, 2018, "carrying out a mass execution of ten unarmed detainees in Benghazi.
 After each detainee was shot in the head one by one, Al-Werfalli fired freely on a group of ten detainees who were executed."

 In September 2020, he was also sanctioned by the EU, for the same criminal charges.

 Assassination

 On 24 March 2021, Libyan media quoted a spokesman for the "Libyan National Army" as confirming that "the military commander, Mahmoud Al-Werfalli, was killed in Benghazi."

-Al-Werfalli died after his car was hit by bullets near the Arab Medical University in Benghazi.
+Al-Werfalli died after his car was hit by bullets near Al-Arab Medical University in Benghazi.
 His brother was injured in the attack and was taken to intensive care.